laplacier/Escape-Room-Code-Dump/ESP-IDF/sample_project/components/twai_can/README.md

 ### void CAN_Send_State(uint8_t target_id)
 Function called when replying to a ping request.
 Pushes the state of all of the active components in the prop through the CAN bus to prop with target_id.
-Avoid firing this too in rapid succession to keep the CAN bus decongested.
+Avoid firing this too frequently to keep the CAN bus decongested.

 ### bool CAN_Send_Command(uint8_t target_id, uint8_t command)
 Sends a message on the CAN bus with the inputted command to the target_id of the